aseovic/todo-list-micronaut/README.md

 >This is a complete, final implementation of the application created during the workshop.
 >
->To switch to the starting point for the workshop, check out the `initial` branch:
+>To switch to the starting point for the workshop, check out the `start` branch:
 >
 >```bash
-> git checkout initial
+> git checkout start
 > ```
+>
+>Open the project in the IDE of your choice, and follow the [lab instructions](https://aseovic.medium.com/coherence-to-do-list-micronaut-8cfead10f965).

 ## Instructions